toando0612/MazeGameCplusplus2/Readme.txt

 This program have a following functions:
-+Generate a maze from user input with three difference algorithms +Save the maze as .svg .bin
++Generate a maze from user input with three difference algorithms +Save the maze as .svg .maze
 +Generating a maze with unlimited value of width and height.
 +Valid user input